| ||Format||Pages||Price|| |

 1.1.7 A borehole used to construct a monitoring well, and

 1.1.8 Any other well or boring that houses a vadose zone monitoring device.

 1.2 Temporary decommissioning of the above is not covered in this guide.

-—This guide may be used to decommission boreholes where no contamination is observed at a site (see Practice for details); however, the primary use of the guide is to decommission boreholes and wells where solid or hazardous waste have been identified.
+Note 1: This guide may be used to decommission boreholes where no contamination is observed at a site (see Practice for details); however, the primary use of the guide is to decommission boreholes and wells where solid or hazardous waste have been identified.
 Methods identified in this guide can also be used in other situations such as the decommissioning of water supply wells and boreholes where water contaminated with nonhazardous pollutants (such as nitrates or sulfates) are present.
-This guide should be consulted in the event that a routine geotechnical investigation indicates the presence of contamination at a site.
+This guide should be consulted in the event that routine geotechnical studies indicate the presence of contamination at a site.
 Consult and follow national, state, or local regulations as they may control required decommissioning procedures.

-—The term “well” is used in this guide to denote monitoring wells, piezometers, or other devices constructed in a manner similar to a well.
-Some of the devices listed such as injection and extraction wells can be decommissioned using this guide for information, but are not specifically covered in the text.
+Note 2: The term “well” is used in this guide to denote monitoring wells, piezometers, or other devices constructed in a manner similar to a well.
+Some of the devices listed such as injection and extraction wells can be decommissioned using this guide for information but are not specifically covered in detail in the text.

 1.3 Most monitoring wells and piezometers are intended primarily for water quality sampling, water level observation, or soil gas sampling, or combination thereof, to determine quality.
 Many wells are relatively small in diameter typically 2.5 to 20 cm [1 to 8 inches] and are used to monitor for hazardous chemicals in groundwater.
 Decommissioning of monitoring wells is necessary to: